How to Plan a 3-Day Trip to Zhangjiajie

 Where to Stay

-There are two main areas for stay in Zhangjiajie: downtown and Wulingyuan.
-Downtown Zhangjiajie is close to the bus/train station, and airport, and is great for weary travelers who just got off a long flight or train ride, or those who are heading to Tianmen Mountain the next day morning.
-While Wulingyuan borders the forest park and is also convenient for going to the Grand Canyon, Baofeng Lake and Yellow Dragon Cave.
+There are two main areas to stay in Zhangjiajie: downtown and Wulingyuan.
+Downtown Zhangjiajie is close to the bus/train station and airport and is great for weary travelers who just got off a long flight or train ride or those who are heading to Tianmen Mountain the next day morning.
+Wulingyuan borders the forest park and is also convenient for going to the Grand Canyon, Baofeng Lake, and Yellow Dragon Cave.

 According to the above itinerary, we recommend you stay in Wulingyuan for Day 1 and downtown for Day 2.
 Recommended hotels: